rushi-spirit/E-Commerce-Data-Analysis/README.md

 # E-Commerce-Data-Analysis

-This project aims to conduct exploratory data analysis on e-commerce data using Python.
-We aim to understand the dataset, discover interesting patterns, and extract valuable insights from the data.
-You can access the [dataset](https://www.kaggle.com/datasets/carrie1/ecommerce-data) we will use for this application by clicking on it.

-This transnational data set contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.

-Each column in this data can be used to ask numerous questions like the following and obtain their answers.
+This project performs exploratory data analysis (EDA) on e-commerce sales data using Python.
+The dataset consists of transactional data from a UK-based online retail company specializing in unique all-occasion gifts, with many customers being wholesalers.

+The dataset allows us to explore and answer questions such as:
-• How many different products are there in an order?
+- How many products are typically included in an order?

-• What are the best-selling products?
+- Which are the best-selling products?

-• Which countries have a higher number of orders and total order value?
+- Which countries generate the highest number of orders and total order value?

-• On which date was the highest spending recorded?
+- What was the highest recorded spending?

-• Which customers have made the highest purchases on date X?

-• Who are the customers with the lowest purchase amounts?
+- Who are the top and lowest spending customers?

-• From which countries do customer X make purchases?
+- Where do specific customers make their purchases?

-## Project Description
+## Project Objectives
-This project will be carried out using the Python programming language.
-Our main objectives are:

-• Gain a general overview of the e-commerce dataset and its contents.
+- Understand the structure and content of the e-commerce dataset.

-• Apply data cleaning and preprocessing steps, handle missing data, and address data inconsistencies.
+- Apply data cleaning and preprocessing to ensure data quality.

-• Visualize the data to identify interesting patterns, trends, and outliers.
+- Use data visualization to identify trends, patterns, and outliers.

-• Perform basic statistical analyses to answer relevant questions.
+- Perform statistical analysis to extract actionable insights.

-• Understand customer profiles through segmentation and grouping analyses.
+- Segment and analyze customer profiles to uncover behavioral patterns.

 ## Technologies Used

-• **Python**: The core programming language for data analysis, manipulation, visualization, and statistical analysis.
+- **Python**: is the primary language for analysis.

-• **Pandas**: A powerful library for data manipulation and analysis.
+- **Pandas**: For data manipulation and cleaning.

-• **NumPy**: A fundamental package for numerical computations in Python.

-• **Matplotlib and Seaborn**: Libraries for data visualization.

-• **PyCharm**: An integrated development environment for Python.
+- **NumPy**: For numerical computations.
+- **Matplotlib & Seaborn**: For creating visualizations.

-• **Jupyter Notebook**: Used for interactive coding and documenting analysis results.
+- **Jupyter Notebook**: For interactive analysis and documentation.
+- **PyCharm**: For efficient development and debugging.

-## Analysis Steps
+## Analysis Workflow

-**1- Data Loading and Overview**:
+### **1. Data Loading and Exploration**

-• Load the e-commerce dataset using Pandas.
+- Load the dataset using Pandas.

-• Display basic information about the dataset like column names, data types, and first few rows.
+- Display column names, data types, and basic statistics.
+- Inspect the data for an initial understanding.

-**2- Data Cleaning and Preprocessing**:
+### **2. Data Cleaning and Preprocessing**

-• Handle missing data by imputation or removal.
+- Handle missing data by imputation or removal.

-• Address data inconsistencies and anomalies.
+- Address inconsistencies and anomalies in the dataset.

-• Convert data types if needed.
+- Convert data types and formats where necessary.

-**3- Data Visualization**:

-• Create histograms, box plots, and scatter plots to visualize distributions and relationships.
+### **3. Data Visualization**
+- Use histograms and box plots to analyze distributions.

-• Use bar plots and pie charts to show categorical data proportions.
+- Create bar charts and pie charts for categorical insights.

-• Identify outliers and potential anomalies through visual exploration.
+- Identify outliers and trends using scatter plots and heatmaps.